 Security for AI refers to the comprehensive set of controls, policies, and monitoring systems designed to protect artificial intelligence agents from unauthorized access, malicious manipulation, and unintended harmful behavior.
 Unlike traditional application security, which focuses on protecting static code and predefined workflows, security for AI must account for systems that make autonomous decisions, learn from new data, and interact with multiple services using delegated credentials.

 The fundamental difference?
 Traditional apps follow predetermined paths.
 AI agents create new paths based on training, context, and goals.
 This makes them both incredibly powerful and exceptionally difficult to secure using conventional methods.
+The visibility gap created by this shift is one of the central challenges facing enterprise security teams today.

 AI agents face a distinct threat landscape that combines classic security risks with novel attack vectors unique to machine learning systems.